bnadji/BAlert/README.md

 ### `conf.iconsPath` Attribute
 ---
 This attribute is a string defining the path to icon image files.
-This is where `BAlert` looks for the icon files whose names were passed using the `icon` attribute of the alert's buttons and title.
+This is where `BAlert` looks for the icon files whose names were passed using the `icon` attribute of the alert's buttons, content and title.

 ##### Example: setting the path to icon image files
 ```javascript